 "I think tennis is a really fascinating sport, from a conceptual standpoint," Kyle Fletcher told me.
 A Chicago based artist and graphic designer—he has worked for Leo Burnett, the Chicago Bulls, and General Electric, among other clients—Fletcher finds tennis fascinating for its its pure aesthetic.

-"In just thinking about the conceptual rigor of tennis … those geometric constraints I'm really attracted to.
+"In just thinking about the conceptual rigour of tennis … those geometric constraints I'm really attracted to.
 I have a graphic design background, so I really appreciate these simple squares and the alleys, and just how that looks very beautiful."

 Fletcher is working on a series of tennis court studies.
 Within the simple lines, each court can appear massively different; one, his first, is an air-brushed masked print in the same iconic shade of the tennis ball, a seemingly simple design that would be impossible to play upon in real life without specially hued balls, while another—larger but rendered in the same, simple-lines format—has a gentle gradient from Mexican pink to persimmon reminiscent of pollution-enhanced sunsets.